Grange Fair: Camping

-Tent locations are often passed down through generations.
+Tent locations are often occupied by the same families down through generations.
 After the space for the tents reached maximum capacity, a wait list was started.
 The wait list was cancelled after 3 decades when it exceeded 500 families, some of which waited 27 years.
 Fairgoers can no longer apply for a tent.
-Both tenters and campers may lose their location for rule violations or for passing up their location for 2 fairs.
+Invitations to hold a tent or RV location are solely at the discretion of the Fair Committee, however, both tenters and campers may lose their location for rule violations or for passing up their location for 2 fairs.
 A single person (or couple) may not rent both a tent and a camper spot.

 Historically, those renting tents would move in on Wednesday with those renting spaces with campers move in starting as early as the Sunday before the fair opened officially on Thursday.
-Since 2015, the official tenter move-in date is Thursday, coinciding with the first day of the fair.
+Since 2015, the official tenter move-in date is Thursday, with the first day of the Fair starting on Friday, the next day.
 Tenters are permitted to enter the grounds on Sunday to put up their tent extensions and move in any large furniture.
-Campers may sleep in their recreational vehicles prior to the start of the fair, but tenters may not stay in their tents until their official move-in day.
+Neither Campers or tenters may not stay in their RV's or tents until their official move-in day.